ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 The supervisor may opt to see the details of one or many registration ID.
 The supervisor can view the details on the right hand side pane

-The supervisor then chooses to either approve, reject or keep the registration on hold.
+The supervisor then chooses to either approve or reject the registration.

-The supervisor must provide a reason in case of reject.
-Some of the values of Reason for hold are: Gender-photo mismatch, Age-photo mismatch, Name correction required, Address correction required, Date of birth correction required
+The supervisor must provide a reason in case of rejection.

 The supervisor then authenticates the registration by providing any one biometric - fingerprint, iris, or face.
-The system then shows a confirmation of successful approval.
+The system then confirms on successful approval.

 1. In case of authentication failure, the supervisor can try again by providing the same or different biometric.
-1. The packet status should change only when supervisor completes authentication.
-Else the packet status should revert to its original status.
+1. The packet status will change only when supervisor completes authentication.
+Else the packet status will revert to its original status.
 1. The packets, which are approved or rejected followed by successful authentication are removed from the ‘Pending Approval’ list.
-1. The approved and rejected packets are placed in the upload location on the client and should be sent to server during the next upload.
+1. The approved and rejected packets are placed in the upload location on the client and will be sent to server during the next upload.
 1. ‘Authenticated' registrations report: Allow the supervisor to view a report of approved registrations for the past 15 days.

 #### B. Registration client enables a supervisor to approve data packets.